 Dying Light 2 takes place within a huge fictional city influenced by many real-life countries and cultures.
 From the gameplay footage alone, it looks like a diverse environment oozing with hundreds of years of history within its walls.

 At first glance, it might be hard to soak in all the details when volatiles are chasing you around the rooftops.
-But, the game is beautiful yet demanding on your system, make sure that your PC can run Dying Light 2 to fully immerse yourself into the City.

 The City is Alive